ashwinreddy/blog/_notes/Public/Personal Canon.md

 feed: show
 ---

 A personal canon is a set of works that one lives by, having discovered something significant in them worth pondering and revisiting.
-Salman Rushdie talks about [his canon](https://www.youtube.com/watch?v=hgT1A5KqCik).
+For example, in [this talk](https://www.youtube.com/watch?v=hgT1A5KqCik) Salman Rushdie talks about his canon.
 The works listed here are aesthetically pleasing to me, but I value them for how they inform my values and thinking, perhaps a bigger compliment.

 I like to orient my thinking around big ideas, so I've listed my canon in terms of 'bundles' of books which can be read productively together.